 “Also of David Hartley her Grandson who departed this life Feb 23rd 1845 aged 25 years.”
 It carries on to name his others on what seems to be a family grave of the famous counterfeiter.

-The Gallows Pole will feature Michael Socha who has appeared in This Is England alongside Thomas Turgoose who is also a part of Meadow’s new production lineup.
-Other names include 1917’s George MacKay, Sophie McShera, Tom Burke, Cara Theobold, Yusra Warsama and Eve Burley.
+The Gallows Pole will featured Michael Socha who has appeared in This Is England alongside Thomas Turgoose who is also a part of Meadow’s new production lineup.
+Other names included 1917’s George MacKay, Sophie McShera, Tom Burke, Cara Theobold, Yusra Warsama, and Eve Burley.